mc.roleplayhub.com

 4. Karakura High School and Community College

 A school bustling with life from native Karakurans whose families have studied in the school for decades to international students leading the KHSCC teams.
 Karakura High and College has it all.
-The school hosts a graceful amount of facilities from a large gymnasium that can fit the entire school's population, to silent rooms that are dedicated to arts and reading.
-Classrooms are equipped with the best of educational materials, and equipped with whatever fits students' needs.
+The school hosts a large number of facilities, from a large gymnasium that can fit the entire school's population to silent rooms that are dedicated to arts and reading.
+Classrooms are equipped with the best educational materials, tailored to meet students' needs.
 Clubs have been formed in the school where students can participate in after-school extracurriculars, and SLT can be seen roaming the halls occasionally to catch any troublemakers.

 5. Karakura Town Hall

 Rebuilt 4 times, the final version of the Town Hall you see before you was finished in 2024 by architect Souta Akihito per the orders of the mainland's government after a mold breakout occurred, halting all governmental procedures.
-Formerly, it was rebuilt in 2022 as part of Miss Akai's campaign after it had been destroyed previously due to known causes that may have been linked up to the Soda and Masuo lines.
+Formerly, it was rebuilt in 2022 as part of Miss Akai's campaign after it had been destroyed previously due to known causes that may have been linked to the Soda and Masuo lines.
 First, the Town Hall was established as part of the Itsbyoshi's main court building before shifting to the governors of the town and their mayor in 1946.
-It wasn't until Sengoku's resignation after the Popovich trial which was overseen by an echelon of judges that had Miss Blackwell in charge that individuals paid attention to the building.
-The building was used again with Saeko Heddo's trial by the public before court cases sprung up in Karakura's main court instead of Tokyo's.
+It wasn't until Sengoku's resignation after the Popovich trial, which was overseen by an echelon of judges that had Miss Blackwell in charge, that individuals paid attention to the building.
+The building was used again with Saeko Heddo's trial by the public before court cases sprang up in Karakura's main court instead of Tokyo's.
 The mayor of Karakura for the longest period of time had been Annabell Sturm before she stepped down in the 1st of August, 2024.
-Today, the court is overseen by Mayor Ami Akai, with Ezri Akai as deputy mayor and Chief Judge Odette Kijimaa.
-It is a place where citizens of Karakura endeavour to register for an I.D.
+Today, the court is overseen by Mayor Ami Akai.
+It is a place where citizens of Karakura endeavour to register for an ID.

-Formerly the centre of all of Karakura's business trading and hub for all those who would like to entertain themselves, it is now a peaceful block with the Eden Tree planted right in the middle for all to grace themselves.
-It is the perfect area for events to be held, from 'Tailor Speed' concerts to festivals such as the pride event.
-Karakura's shopping district also hosts a majority of Karakura, with it being the largest apartment block in the town!
+Formerly the centre of all of Karakura's business trading and hub for all those who would like to entertain themselves, it is now a peaceful block with numerous local stores and resident favourites.
+It is the perfect area for events to be held, from 'Tailor Speed' concerts to festivals such as the Pride event.
+Karakura's Shotengai formerly housed most of Karakura's residents due to the former apartment block F, though as of July 2nd, it was made into a more serene and peaceful area.

 7. Shinsei Seinaru Monastery